goethe-tcs/tcs.uni-frankfurt.de/content/student-projects/_index.md

 ## Supervision Process and Grading

-As supervisor, I'm in a strange role conflict: During the project, I am your coach and want you to succeed, and in the end I'm expected to be an impartial referee and give you a grade.
+A supervisor is in a strange role conflict: During the project, they are your coach and want you to succeed, and in the end they are expected to be an impartial referee and give you a grade.
 To reduce the stress level of everyone involved, let's explicitly discuss some expectations upfront.

 ### Timeline